dylanaraps/dfm/README.md

 * File operations using coreutils commands work well but aren't as nice as having fully integrated internal operations.
 I was working on it but it ended up being a massive pain in the ass so I abandoned the idea.
-It's not enough to use the POSIX functions as you will be left fighting TOCTOU race conditions, control flow hell, error handling madness and other crap.
-A solution is to conditionally use each OS's extension functions (ie, Linux's `copy_file()`, `renameat2()`, `O_TMPFILE`, `AT_EMPTY_PATH`, etc) but then you end up stuck in preprocessor ifdef soup.
+It's not enough to use the POSIX functions as you will be left fighting `TOCTOU` race conditions, control flow hell, error handling madness and other crap.
+A solution is to conditionally use each OS's extension functions (ie, Linux's `copy_file()`, `renameat2()`, `O_TMPFILE`, `AT_EMPTY_PATH`, etc) but then you end up stuck in preprocessor `#ifdef` soup.

 * UTF8 support intentionally excludes grapheme clusters, emojis and other complicated things.
 Everything else should work just fine though.

-* DFM will do partial rendering wherever possible and also tries to do as little display IO as it can (this is what I mean by low-bandwidth in the feature list).
+* `dfm` will do partial rendering wherever possible and also tries to do as little display IO as it can (this is what I mean by low-bandwidth in the feature list).

 * The TUI is manually implemented using VT100 escape sequences and a few optional modern ones (bracketed paste, XTerm alt screen, synchronized updates).
 Look at `lib/term.h`, `lib/term_key.h`, `lib/vt.h` and scan `dfm.c` for `VT_.*` to see how it works.

-  NOTE: DFM works in pretty much every terminal emulator in wide use but since it intentionally doesn't use terminfo it may not display correctly in some environments (notably the TTY console in some BSDs).
+  NOTE: `dfm` works in pretty much every terminal emulator in wide use but since it intentionally doesn't use terminfo it may not display correctly in some environments (notably the TTY console in some BSDs).
 I don't think there's anything I can do to remedy this unfortunately.

 * The number of marks is bounded only when it comes to materializing them.
-For 1000 marks dfm needs the space to construct an `argv` to accommodate them.
+For 1000 marks `dfm` needs the space to construct an `argv` to accommodate them.
     This is not all, if a `cd` is performed, space is also needed to store the mark entry names as the new directory will overwrite them.
 Marks are stored on the end of the directory storage growing towards its middle.
 In other words, materialized marks are stored in the free space not taken up by directory entries.
 This creates two scenarios.

-  1) Inside the same directory as the marks dfm can mark and operate on all of the entries without needing any extra memory as the marks are virtual.
+  1) Inside the same directory as the marks `dfm` can mark and operate on all of the entries without needing any extra memory as the marks are virtual.
-     However, if %m is used inside the mark directory, dfm must materialize them and the number is bounded by whatever unused memory is available.
-This doesnt limit operation on files as dfm will process the marks in chunks.
+     However, if `%m` is used inside the mark directory, `dfm` must materialize them and the number is bounded by whatever unused memory is available.
+This doesn't limit operation on files as `dfm` will process the marks in chunks.

 ```
 %f: 900 marks -> n/a       -> cmd <arg>  x 900
 %m: 900 marks -> 300 slots -> cmd <args> x 3
 ```

-  2) Outside of the directory dfm needs space to materialize the marks so marks that travel are bounded.
+  2) Outside of the directory `dfm` needs space to materialize the marks so mark that travel are bounded.

   In short: